acer51-doctom/home-server-setup/README.md

 ```

 ## WARNING!
-Before executing either the python or executable, make sure to resolve dependencies!!!!
+Before executing either the python or executable, make sure to resolve dependencies in either...

+- If your cloned the repo (source code)
+    - /src/common/setup.py
+    - /src/common/setup.exe
+- You used releases
+    - /common/setup.py

 ## Contributions
 Any contributions are welcome here.